bunkercoin/bunkercoin/README.md

 Each subsequent block will grant a random amount of coins to encourage miners to continue to secure the network and make up for lost wallets on hard drives/lost encryption passwords/etc.

-### How to get bunkercoin?
+### How can I bunkercoin?

 Bunkercoin uses a simplified variant of the scrypt key derivation function as its proof of work with a target time of one minute per block and difficulty readjustment after every block.
-The block rewards are fixed and halve every 100,000 blocks.
-Starting with the 600,000th block, a permanent reward of 10,000 Bunkercoin per block will be paid.
+The block rewards are fixed and halve every 210,000 blocks.
+To get Bunkercoin, you have to use a Scrypt miner and follow the instructions on https://bunkercoin.org

 ### How can I help the network?